 As a spokesman for his clients and to prevent other injuries and deaths--from such causes as candy that chokes children, or old tires subject to sudden detreading--Mike has appeared on numerous local and national radio and television shows, and has been interviewed by USA Today, the New York Times, the Wall Street Journal, Forbes, Bloomberg News, and many other national and local media venues.

-Mike Danko is also an experienced pilot who has logged more than 3000 hours in flight over a period of 30 years.
-He owns and operates a number of different aircraft including a helicopter, and therefore has a unique, in-depth, personal knowledge of aviation from the pilot’s point of view.
+Mike Danko is also an experienced pilot who has logged more than 3500 hours in flight over a period of 30 years.
+He is a rated jet pilot and owns and operates a number of different aircraft including a helicopter.
+Mike therefore has a unique, in-depth, personal knowledge of aviation from the pilot’s point of view.